Bike maintenance skills

 Tell your story

-Sign in to STARS to add your story and include pupils’ feedback.
-Explain the activity and add photos and any posters or promotional materials.
-Feedback to your borough officer
+Sign in to your Travel for Life account to add your story and include pupil feedback.
+Detail the activity, add photos, any posters and promotional materials.
+Provide feedback to your borough officer.

 Tags